-Vattenfall works in partnership with Independent Connection Providers (ICPs) by providing asset adoption offers that help win projects.
+Vattenfall can work in partnership with any Independent Connection Provider (ICPs) by providing asset adoption offers that help win projects.
 Follow us on LinkedIn or check back here for further ICP updates.

 Moving to all electric sites

-A key focus for the team has been developments which are looking at all electric power solutions.
-With the changing legislation coming in England (Future Homes Standards changes in 2025), or changes already required in Scotland, gas connections will no longer be possible, making all electric developments the future for the UK new homes and commercial properties.
-In Vattenfall’s home country of Sweden, gas hasn’t been used in decades, and electric heating solutions such as ASHP’s and storage heating as the normal.
+A key focus for the team has been developments which are looking at all-electric power solutions.
+With the changing legislation coming in England (Future Homes Standards changes in 2025), or changes already required in Scotland, gas connections will no longer be possible, making all-electric developments the future for the UK new homes and commercial properties.
+In Vattenfall’s home country of Sweden, gas hasn’t been used in decades, and electric heating solutions such as ASHP’s and storage heating are the norm.
 We’re using the knowledge from our Swedish colleagues to help shape networks that can be reliable and smart to take on higher loads with different diversity levels.
 We’ve seen this knowledge play a key role in winning projects with developers who are using electric heating, along with EV charging requirements.
-We’ve also been advising developers on how to electric heating impacts overall demand levels.
-Read more about electrification.
+We’ve also been advising developers on how electric heating impacts overall demand levels through the electrification of homes.